ginamc/FEND-feed-reader/README.md

 ## Lessons

 I learned how to use Jasmine to write a number of tests against a pre-existing application.
 This prjoject testsed the underlying business logic of an RSS application, as well as event handling and manipulation of the DOM.

+## Contribute

+This repo was part of a Udacity course and is not accepting contributions.
+You are, however, welcome to download or clone the repo and play with the package yourself.